2025-ilaria/project-/rdf-triples.md

 ---
 ## 5️⃣ RDF Triple for the type of architecture

-🔍Using a **zero-shot prompting technique**, we asked ChatGPT to create a RDF Triple:
+🔍 Using a **zero-shot prompting technique**, we asked ChatGPT to create a RDF Triple:

 ![Screenshot](assets/css/Screenshot%20prompt%20dc%20type%20triple.png)